watertap-org/reaktoro-pse/README.md

 Supported PyomoProperties with exact derivatives:

-- scalingTendencyDirect - this only designed to work with PhreeqC data bases
+- scalingTendencyPyomo - this only designed to work with PhreeqC data bases
 - phDirect
 - osmoticPressure
 - vaporPressure

 These properties are accessed as any other property in ReaktoroBlock.
-Simply pass ('scalingTendencyDirect',phase) to outputs.
+Simply pass ('scalingTendencyPyomo',phase) to outputs.

 ### Failing due to iterates diverging
 In some cases you might experience a failed solve with error